orndor/Elasticsearch-access-policy-update/README.md

 # Elasticsearch-access-policy-update
 ![Diagram of Function](https://orndor.com/wp-content/uploads/2019/01/ElasticSearchArch-1.png)
-## AWS Lambda Function which updates an AWS Elasticsearch Access Policy with logstash spot instance IP
+## AWS Lambda Function which updates an AWS Elasticsearch Access Policy with specific instance IP

 **Background: A logstash golden image EC2 spot instance may spin up spontaneously, and the Elasticsearch server it pipelines logs to needs